jessicarush/javascript-notes/objects.md

 ## new... a constructor call

 Since we've used this keyword in two of the examples above, we should probably take a closer look at what `new` actually does.
-Pretty much any function (including built-in object functions like `Number()`) can be called with `new` in from of it.
+Pretty much any function (including built-in object functions like `Number()`) can be called with `new` in front of it.
 This makes the function call a *constructor call*.

-When a function is invoked with new (a constructor call), the following things are done automatically:
+When a function is invoked with as a constructor call, the following things are done automatically:

-1. A brand new object is created (constructed)
+1. A brand new object is created
 2. The newly constructed object is prototype-linked to the functions prototype property
 3. The newly constructed object is set as the `this` binding for that function call
 4. Unless the function returns its own alternate object, the `new`-invoked function call will automatically return the newly constructed object.